vicchimenti/OpenE6B/OpenE6B/OpenE6BTests/README.md

 # OpenE6B Testing project

 Testing features and functions from project using MSTest.
+Unit testing is preformed.

 ## Instructions to run tests
 - Open OpenE6B project solution in Visual Code.